 The nurses seemed to be reviving me – I was watching this from out of my body.
 I felt light.
 I could move easily – wherever I wanted.
 My senses were heightened and I was able to feel many different emotions simultaneously.

 Suddenly, I was then looking down at the beautiful blue ball of earth.
-I was in space, looking back towards the earth.
-I felt a great love towards the earth, and was aware somehow, of all the emotions that exist here.
+I was in space, looking back toward the Earth.
+I felt a great love towards the Earth and was aware somehow, of all the emotions that exist here.
 It was overwhelming.

-There was a very bright light moving towards me from the right.
+There was a very bright light moving toward me from the right.
 I turned to face it, and moved towards it, as it felt so lovely.
 I wanted to walk into it.

 A large human-like shape emerged from the light … I would have to say it was God.
 I was the being of light myself!
 I seemed to belong to the light as if we were the same substance.